-Training in a high-stress environment, including the use of and exposure to explosive ordnance, is necessary for military personnel to be fully prepared to respond to emergencies, national security threats, and to ensure their safety.
+Training in a high-stress environment, including the use of and exposure to explosive ordnance, is necessary for military personnel to be fully prepared to respond to emergencies and national security threats, and to ensure their safety.

-Testing with explosive ordnance is essential for ensuring systems function properly in the type of environment they will be used.
+Testing with explosives is necessary so systems function properly in the type of environment they will be used.
 To the extent possible, military personnel train and conduct tests using inert (non-explosive) practice munitions.
 Non-explosives, however, cannot completely replace training and testing in a live environment.
-Limited training and testing with in-water explosives occurs only in established operating areas, and the Navy issues notices to mariners and pilots to ensure public safety.
+Limited training and testing with in-water explosives occurs only in established operating areas.
+The Navy, in coordination with the Coast Guard and Federal Aviation Administration, issues notices to mariners and pilots to ensure public safety.